Koreperse/Koreperse/README.md

 - 👀 I’m interested in practicing patience and reading.
 - 🌱 I’m currently learning the basics.
 Starting over.
 - 💞️ I’m looking to collaborate eventually.
-- 📫 How to reach me:
+- 📫 How to reach me: Will provide after absorbing lkke a sponge.

 <!---
 Koreperse/Koreperse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.